AntoLepejian/ProjectVampire/README.md

 ### Sample Queries
 Some to test queries, navigate to the url as directed in your terminal (should be `localhost:5000`)

-Entering `http://localhost:5000/registerdonor?name=jane&bloodtype=a` should display `TODO: HandleRegisterDonor` Entering `http://localhost:5000/requestblood?amount=50&hospital=stmarys&bloodtype=B+` should displayer `TODO: HandleBloodRequest`
+- Entering `http://localhost:5000/registerdonor?name=jane&bloodtype=a` should display `TODO: HandleRegisterDonor`
+- Entering `http://localhost:5000/requestblood?amount=50&hospital=stmarys&bloodtype=B+` should display `TODO: HandleBloodRequest`